Berkshires House XX

 Lisa Clark Jenks: Home Stylist

-Keeler Concepts: Kitchen & Primary Bath Design
+Keeler Concepts: Kitchen & initial Master Bath Design

 As a student at Williams College, our client lived for a year in a cabin on a hill with a spectacular view of the valley and in the distance, Mount Greylock, the highest mountain in southern New England.
 After marriage to his college sweetheart and a successful career in finance, he and his wife leapt at the opportunity to buy that beautiful piece of the Berkshires and build a house large enough to accommodate their extended family on vacations and holiday gatherings.